Love in the Years of Lunacy by Mandy Sayer, Book Review

 In Love in the Years of Lunacy Mandy Sayer delivers a moving and tender story that exudes true class.

-In the audiobook version I devoured with gusto, Australian narrator Kate Hood‘s delivery is crisp and clear, and emotive in just the right doses.
+I devoured the audiobook version with gusto.
+Australian narrator Kate Hood’s delivery is crisp, clear and emotive in just the right doses.

-Love in the Years of Lunacy by Mandy Sayer is a title that truly deserves greater exposure – highly recommend for the ladies.
+Love in the Years of Lunacy by Mandy Sayer is a title that truly deserves greater exposure.
+Highly recommended.